Polar stratospheric cloud (PSC) observations

 The PSCs will generally be travelling in the stratospheric flow, which is predominantly from west to east, and this may help in identification.
 For example, at Davis the wind direction in the troposphere generally rotates with altitude from north-easterly near the ground, through southerly to be westerly at the tropopause.
 The motion of the tropospheric clouds may therefore be quite different to the motion of the PSCs.
 Type II clouds formed by lee-waves may appear at discrete spacings across the sky, and appear quasi-stationary.

 PSC viewing information

-The links below provide plots of the times of sunrise, sunset and the limits of civil twilight.
+This page of sunlight and twilight hours provide plots of the times of sunrise, sunset and the limits of civil twilight.
 The best time to view PSCs is during civil twilight.
 At Davis, Casey and Mawson, the PSC season runs approximately from mid-June (day 166) to mid-October (day 288).
 At Davis and Mawson there is a period around mid-winter when the twilight conditions are suitable for continuous cloud observing for a period of several hours.